ibm-cloud-docs/cloud-object-storage/go.md

 {: #go-next-steps}

-If you haven't already, please see the detailed class and method documentation available at the [Go API documentation](https://ibm.github.io/ibm-cos-sdk-go/){: external}.
+If you haven't already, see the detailed class and method documentation available at the [Go API documentation](https://ibm.github.io/ibm-cos-sdk-go/){: external}.